-“It’s like Fossil Rim, except you don’t feed the flowers”, is how I described Mrs. Lee’s Daffodil Garden to my friends as we were entering the gardens.
+“It’s like Fossil Rim, except you don’t feed the flowers”, is how I described Mrs. Lee’s Daffodil Garden to my daughter and mother-in-law as we were entering the gardens on a recent Girl’s Trip.
 It’s actually such a beautiful drive-thru garden, over 4 miles and encompassing 100 acres, with a couple of stops along the way to get out and take pictures in the blooming daffodils.

 The daffodils are just amazing!
 I was expecting a drive through flat and boring countryside, although I don’t know why, but the beautiful East Texas rolling hills just add so much to the beauty of the gardens!